Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Infinite spin-lock loop of YouTube trying to get the next bytes of the ad video

-Try as I might, when I send back empty 200s, 404s, 503s, truncate response bodies, or just null-out part of the ad video, the iOS app crawls then crashes spectacularly with a dying breath of a messed up iOS UI.
-I now block some error reporting endpoint at /error_204/ that indicates a “dev assertion failed” so I don’t make some overworked QA pull out their hair.
+Try as I might, when I send back empty 200s, 404s, or 503s, truncate response bodies, or just null-out part of the ad video, the iOS app crawls and then crashes spectacularly—with the dying breath of a messed-up iOS UI.
+I now block an error-reporting endpoint at /error_204/ that indicates a “dev assertion failed,” so I don’t make some overworked QA engineer pull out their hair.

-Let’s go back to what worked with JSON and obliterate the section of the Protobuf responses that contain the array of ad details.
+Let’s go back to what worked with JSON and obliterate the section of the Protobuf responses that contains the array of ad details.

 Top ↩